Lincoln Mark series: Sixth generation (Mark VII; 1984–1992)

-While sharing its wheelbase with the 1980-1982 Ford Thunderbird, the Mark VII shared its powertrain with the Ford Mustang; a 4.9L V8 was standard.
-For 1984 and 1985, a rare option was a BMW-sourced 2.4L inline-6 turbodiesel (shared with the Lincoln Continental).
+Sharing its wheelbase with the Lincoln Continental and the 1980–1982 Ford Thunderbird and Mercury Cougar XR-7, the Mark VII shared its 4.9L V8 with the Ford Mustang; for 1984 and 1985, a BMW-sourced 2.4L turbodiesel inline-6 was offered as an option.

-The longest-produced Mark series generation, the Mark VII underwent few fundamental changes through its production.
-For 1986, the Continental Mark VII was renamed the Lincoln Mark VII, retiring the Continental brand entirely and bringing the Mark series within the Lincoln line on an official basis.
-For 1989, the Mark VII received the 4.9L "HO" engine of the Mustang GT.
-For 1990, to accommodate a driver-side airbag, the Mark VII received a redesigned dashboard.
+The longest-produced generation of the Mark Series (longer than the Mark IV and Mark V combined), the Mark VII underwent few fundamental changes through its nine-year production run.
+For 1986, Ford retired the Continental brand entirely, with the Continental Mark VII renamed the Lincoln Mark VII.
+For 1989, the Mark VII was fitted with the 4.9L HO engine of the Mustang GT.
+For 1990, the interior received a revision (with the dashboard redesigned to accommodate a driver-side airbag).